 They give you a booklet upon entry.
 It usually covers the major events such as “sunrise set at Mayan Warrior.”
 But it is not a very detailed guide and you can’t find some essential information such as the places that give out food and drinks in there.
 The Burning Man app is the most comprehensive source of information, but because there is no Internet inside, you should download it on your phone before you arrive.

 Rake – When you leave Burning Man, you are supposed to remove all MOOP from your campsite, including even the tiniest piece of glitter.
 To do that, you first rake the sand, sort out the stones and pebbles, and then you inspect them to see whether there is anything else among them.
 Everyone has rakes, you can easily borrow one, but it takes forever for your turn to come!
 Bringing along the widest rake you can find will save you a lot of time.
 You will get done as soon as possible and be on your way to avoid the traffic.

 Lots and lots of XXL size trash bags.

-Gorilla tape – the cure for all your problems.
+Gorilla tape – the fix all your problems.

-Write your name and camp address on all your stuff to make sure they don’t get lost.
+Write your name and camp address on all your stuff.
 If you lose them, they magically find their way back to you!
 Burning Man also recommends setting your name and camp address as your phone’s wallpaper.
-Clever thing to do.
+A clever thing to do.